-Updated 08/05/2020: Now includes the latest college marketing advice during Coronavirus pandemic and external links to business resources.
+Updated 05/08/2020: Now includes the latest college marketing advice during the Coronavirus pandemic.

 College marketing involves creative, high-impact marketing campaigns that specifically target college students, aged between 18-24.
 Targeting such a broad demographic is not easy, especially when the social attitudes and values that drive these individuals are continually in flux.
 For this reason, a successful college marketing campaign is built on sound research and smart planning.
 By taking time to understand the broader issues that affect college students, we can better formulate a marketing strategy that really speaks to them.

 This article will cover a number of different college marketing ideas that could help create an effective campaign for a product or service, but first, it’s important to understand why the college market is worth targeting and what the benefits are for brands looking to do so.

 In the 2020-21 academic year, an estimated 19.7 million students travelled to study at colleges across the USA.
 This massive national student body stretches across every state, uniting a vast range of young people from all social backgrounds into a diverse, unique and economically powerful consumer group.

 Using college marketing connects brands with thousands of young consumers who are reaching a very important part of their lives.
 The college experience is the first major step into the adult world for many young people, this presents a golden opportunity for brands and businesses to step in, make an impact and provide a solution to whatever need or problem that they have.